Become a Volunteer

 Number of students in class: 3 - 8.

 In addition to our tutoring opportunities at Lincoln Literacy, we also are seeking individuals who would like to help others in their search for a job or continuing education.
 Job mentors help by assisting others search for job opportunities online, complete job applications, edit resumes, and practice for interviews.
 Mentors may also help in advising the mentee on opportunities for continuing their education.
 Volunteers may be a tutor and a job mentor at the same time.
-Please complete this form if you are interested in becoming a job mentor:
+Please register as a volunteer below if you are interested in becoming a job mentor.